lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/latiss-daily-calibrations-BIAS-DARK-FLAT-all-filters-empty-procedure.rst

 #.
 Calibrations images should only be taken if the LATISS WREB temperature is under temperature control.
 Check the LATISS WREB temperatures under the `AuxTel (LATISS) Temperatures and Pressures dashboard`_ in Chronograf.
 WREB temperatures are visible in the lower middle panel labeled *WREB On Board*.
 If the *mean_temp2* (top blue line) is between 26-29 degress C, the temperature is suitable for taking calibrations.
 During the daytime, the fan on the WREB board may not be sufficient to cool the WREB down to these temperatures, so during warmer months you may have to wait until later in the day or early in the morning for it to reach the desired temperature.
 If the temperature is too high, do not proceed to the next steps.
 #.
 Enable ATCS and LATISS using the standard scripts :file:`enable_atcs.py` and :file:`enable_latiss.py` with no configuration.
 #.
 Enable ``Scheduler:2`` with a valid scheduler configuration.
 Use the standard script :file:`auxtel/scheduler/enable.py` with the configuration required for the run and available in the corresponding night log.
-#.
+#. **Setup LATISS calibrations** BLOCK will setup ATCS and white light for calibrations.
+It enables and turns on the ATWhiteLight, enables OCPS:1 and commands AuxTel mount and dome to the FLAT position.
 Run the script :file:`add_block.py` to the ATQueue  with the following configuration:

     .. code-block:: text
       :caption: :file:`add_block.py`